<img src="https://secure.leadforensics.com/32105.png" style="display:none;">

 The process of initiating the authentication process for SSO can be carried out in one of two ways – IdP-initiated and SP-initiated.

-In IdP-initiated SSO, the user first accesses a portal from the IdP.
-This will contain links to all apps that are part of the SSO system, and the user must access the apps from here in order for the SSO process to be enacted.
-Once the app has been clicked, the user will be taken there and automatically signed in and authorised to use the service.
+For IdP-initiated SSO, the user typically accesses a portal provided by the IdP.
+This will contain links to all apps that are part of the SSO system, and the user must launch the apps from here in order for the SSO process to be triggered.
+Once the relevant app link has been clicked, the application will be launched, making an assertion to the SP application, the SP will validate this and authorise the user to use the service.

-In SP-initiated SSO, the IdP is almost invisible to the user experience.
-The user simply navigates to the app site through their browser, and the IdP works in the background to automatically authenticate them as soon as the page is loaded.
+In SP-initiated SSO, the user simply navigates to the SP app through their browser, and the app delegates the authentication of the user to the IdP.
+If the user is already authenticated with the IdP then the process is typically invisible to the user experience.
 This has the advantage of not requiring a change in user behaviour, helping maximise adoption rates and negating the need for additional training.

-Federated Identities allow a single identity to be linked across multiple identity management systems with a mutual relationship of trust.
-This can be a directly between two enterprises, or users may be given a choice of one of many identities, or there may be IdP chaining, where one identity is used to authenticate the user into a service, which is in turn used to authenticate them to a third service.
+These forms of IdP and SP initiated SSO are examples of Federated Identities, in that they allow a single identity to be linked across multiple identity management systems with a mutual relationship of trust.
+This can be directly between two enterprises, or users may be given a choice of one of many identities, or there may be IdP chaining, where one identity is used to authenticate the user into a service, which is in turn used to authenticate them to a third service.
 This is most commonly seen in consumer-facing apps, particularly with social media identities – for example, Spotify may allow users to authenticate using their Facebook or Google accounts.

 What are the benefits of SSO?